BlankRiser/Learning-python/README.md

 [Setting up Sublime Text 3](https://realpython.com/setting-up-sublime-text-3-for-full-stack-python-development/#themes)

 # Basics of Python

-- Developed by Guido Van Rossum and name it after the circus "Monty Python"
+- Python was developed by Guido Van Rossum and named it after the “Monty Python”, a British surreal comedy group.
 - Officially launched in 1991 in Netherlands
 - It is derived from CPP, Perl, Modulo 3, and successor of ABC Language.
 - It's case sensitive.
 - It's dynamically typed language.
-- Python is limited by it's mobile application and payment gateway.
 - Features of python
     1. Simple and easy to learn
     2. Freeware and open source